braze-inc/braze-docs/_docs/_hidden/private_betas/idle_campaigns.md

 #### How does stopping Content Cards work?

-Content Cards will not be stopped until their expiration deadline and the appropriate buffer period.
+Content Cards in campaigns will not be stopped until their expiration deadline and the appropriate buffer period.
 They will be stopped at the later of the buffer period (corresponding to whether the campaign is a one-time send, has an end date, or does not have an end date) and the expiration deadline.

 For example, if a Content Card expires on April 1, is a one-time send, and has a conversion deadline of 10 days, it will be stopped on April 12 (10 days after the conversion deadline, plus one day).
 If a Content Card expires on April 1, is API-triggered, and has not sent messages since March 15, it will expire on March 15 of next year.

-#### Is there any action required?

-No additional action is required.
-Please reach out to your Braze customer success manager if you have any questions.
+Canvases are only stopped after the Content Cards are stopped, meaning their maximum duration has passed.